Create a working chat client with Python.

 We'll build this top to bottom.
 First, the text area that displays everybody's messages:

-To display it, start python
+To display it, start python in your terminal

 and enter the following commands: